Latteflo/windows/exercises/EnviromentVariable.md

 Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
 ```

-This will allow you to run the script without changing the global execution policy, which can be a security risk.
+And sure enough, the script will create a CSV file with the computer's specs in the user's profile folder.

 ### **Rufus**
 - is a popular tool for creating bootable USB drives, and it's often used to install operating systems or run diagnostic tools.